 - Be able to show proof of continuation of your journey (for example a flight ticket to your next destination within 24h).

 - When you check in your baggage at your initial departure airport, check whether your luggage will transfer to the next flight automatically or not.
 Ask the ground stewardess if your luggage will be labelled to Dubai or to your final destination.
 This is usually only possible when you continue to travel with the same ticket number, with the same airline and/or at least with an alliance partner.

 - Any other access (hand) luggage can be stored temporarily at for example one of the Luggage Storage & Lockers in Terminal 1 or 3 of Dubai airport, which are open 24/7.
 Preferably store at the terminal of your departure of your next flight.

 No flights Dubai-Qatar

 Please note that Qatar and the UAE are not the best of friends.
 Therefore there are no direct flights available between the two Middle Eastern countries.

 It is recommendable to book a road transfer from/to Dubai airport to your hotel and/or between Dubai and Abu Dhabi in advance.

 Many thanks to all the great people at AZM UAE, MEALIS and Arvid for making my UAE trips so memorable!

-Do you plan to go to Dubai during Expo 2020?
+Do you plan to go to Dubai during Expo 2020 (held in 2021/2022)?
 Or have you ever visited UAE?
 Share your recommendations or questions below!